Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Introduction

 Based on the theoretical framework outlined above, specific hypotheses were preregistered before data collection (AsPredicted \#234846).
 Theoretically, the introduction of AI agents creates a tension between two outcomes.
-On the one hand, a differentiation effect suggests that the artificiality of an agent will dampen reciprocity, consistent with algorithm aversion.
-On the other hand, normative equivalence implies that the group's strong behavioural signals may override the agent's identity, rendering the distinction irrelevant.
-Despite this competing possibility, we prioritized the differentiation perspective given the robust evidence for algorithm aversion in dyadic settings.
+On the one hand, a differentiation effect suggests that an agent's artificiality will dampen reciprocity, consistent with algorithm aversion.
+On the other hand, bounded normative equivalence implies that the aggregate group's behavioural signals may outweigh the agent's perceived identity, such that the label makes little detectable difference to behaviour.
+Despite this competing possibility, we prioritized the differentiation perspective given the robust evidence of algorithm aversion in dyadic settings.
 Consequently, we hypothesised lower overall cooperation and weaker normative influence when the fourth member was AI-labelled rather than human-labelled (H1).
 Beyond this label effect and the groups' collective contribution, we anticipated that the bots' individual behavioural strategy itself would shape cooperation, such that an unconditional cooperator would reinforce cooperative norms (H1a), a conditional cooperator would sustain intermediate levels of cooperation (H1b), and a free-rider would erode them (H1c).
 Finally, we examined whether cooperative norms established in the group context would persist when participants made subsequent one-on-one decisions.
-If AI-labelled members evoke weaker social identification and diminished norm pressure, these dynamics should also reduce the internalization and carry over of cooperative norms beyond the group interaction.
+If AI-labelled members evoke weaker social identification and diminished norm pressure, these dynamics should also reduce the internalization and carryover of cooperative norms beyond the group interaction.
 Accordingly, we predicted that norm persistence would be stronger in human groups compared to human-AI hybrid groups (H2).